codex-storage/codex-spec/specs/marketplace.md

 the freed slot MAY also participate in the data repair, but my refilling the slot it **won't** recover its original collateral and needs to submit new collateral with the `fillSlot()` call.

-The repair process is the same as with the filling slots, with one difference that the node MUST use the erasure coding to reconstruct the original dataset.
+The repair process is the same as with the filling slots.
+If the original slot's dataset is not present in the network the node MAY use the erasure coding to reconstruct the original slot's dataset.
 As this requires retrieving more data of the dataset from the network, the node that will successfully repair slot by filling the freed slot will be granted an additional reward. (**TODO: Implementation**)

 The repair process is then as follows: